English Language & Literature Department

 YISS’s English Language and Literature Department uses the Parallel Curriculum Model (PCM) as a tool for curriculum planning.
 PCM promotes differentiation and connections in the classroom, allowing teachers to design lessons that meet the varying readiness levels, interests and passions of students.
 The Core of the curriculum focuses on language skills and literary concepts which are scaffolded in spiral progression across the students’ education journey in the school.

 In the teaching of English Language and Literature, we incorporate the use of metacognition skills to enhance the depth of student engagement across the parallels of the curriculum.
 By encouraging students to think about their own thinking, metacognition helps them make stronger connections between macro concepts and core content in the Curriculum of Connections.
 For example, quality questioning, the asking of open-ended and reflective questions, guides students through authentic analysis and interpretation of texts, mirroring the work of literary scholars in the Curriculum of Practice.
-Finally, this approach enables students to critically examine their own values and perspectives, fostering personal growth and deeper engagement with social themes in the Curriculum of Identity.
+Finally, this approach enables students to critically examine their own values and perspectives, fostering personal growth and deeper engagement with themes in the Curriculum of Identity.

 Key Programmes